GrokImageCompression/grok/doc/man/md/man1/grk_compress.1.md

 `-y, --batch-src [input directory]`

 Path to the folder where the images to be compressed are stored.
 Either this argument or the `-i` argument described above is required.
 When image files are in the same directory as the executable, this can be indicated by a dot `.` argument.
 When using this option, output format must be specified using `-O`.

+**MJ2 multi-frame mode:** When the output file (`-o`) has a `.mj2` extension, all images in the input directory are compressed into a single MJ2 (Motion JPEG 2000) file.
+Files are sorted alphabetically to ensure deterministic frame order.
+Example: `grk_compress -y /path/to/frames/ -o output.mj2`

 `-a, --out-dir [output directory]`